What is Hepatitis B?

 How is Hepatitis B transmitted?

-Travelvax urges travellers to take common sense precautions to avoid exposure to the Hepatitis B virus.
-The risk of infection is increased during travel however as accidents and injuries may require medical treatment and in many third world countries blood transfusions may not be adequately screened for Hepatitis (as well as STIs and HIV-AIDS), also needles may be re-used.
+Travelvax urges travellers to take common-sense precautions to avoid exposure to the Hepatitis B virus.
+The risk of infection is increased during travel, however, as accidents and injuries may require medical treatment, and in many third-world countries, blood transfusions may not be adequately screened for Hepatitis (as well as STIs and HIV-AIDS).
+Also, needles may be reused.

 What is Hepatitis B Vaccination?

-- Combined vaccine with Hepatitis A* (Twinrix)
+- Combined vaccine with Hepatitis A with adult and paediatric formulations

 Level of protection

-Immunity is life-long.
+Greater than 90% immunity after three doses, and immunity is life-long.
 (Australian immunisation experts do not recommend testing for immunity unless in a high-risk group).